prashantyadav008/Solidity-learning/README.md

 ## Leaning Solidity

 There are many basic contracts which help in learning solidity, it covers every contract topic so that you can learn solidity quickly.
 And I have deployed one smart contract.
-If you want to experiment, you can deploy the rest of the contracts on any network and write its test cases, I have covered how to write testcases in <a target="_blank" href="https://github.com/prashantyadav008"> "Hardhat-Setup" </a> repository.
+If you want to experiment, you can deploy the rest of the contracts on any network and write its test cases, I have covered how to write testcases in <a target="_blank" href="https://github.com/prashantyadav008/Hardhat-Setup"> Hardhat-Setup </a> repository.
 You can also checkout as soon as you use it.

+---

 ## Simply Setup Hardhat